-A stone backsplash is an attractive and long-lasting solution that you can use to finish the area above your kitchen countertops.
+A stone backsplash is an attractive and long-lasting option that you can use to finish the area above your kitchen countertops.
 Installing a stone backsplash properly takes some planning and patience but is not too hard for a homeowner to do on their own.

 Step 1 - Measure the Backsplash